ginaahong/download_webtoons/README.md

 ## 2. Future plans
-### Daum / Naver distinguishing
+### Daum / Naver distinguishing - DONE (June 24 2019)
-  Currently this program only works for Daum webcomics.
-Later on I plan to make it work for both Daum and Naver webcomics.
+  ~~Currently this program only works for Daum webcomics.
+Later on I plan to make it work for both Daum and Naver webcomics.~~
+  I have now implemented support for Naver webtoons too.
+This was a bit harder since there were some 403 forbidden errors and such.
+But I found an adequate work around in providing user agents.

 ### Combine multiple .jpeg
   One 'episode' of a webcomic is around ~10 .jpeg files.
 I hope to later on implement an optional function that just stiches together these images automatically.